3d-pli/SLIX/doc/SLIX/visualization.md

 ---------

-`downsample(image, sample_size, background_value=-1, background_threshold=0.5)`
+`downsample(image, kernel_size, background_value=-1, background_threshold=0.5)`
-:   Reduce image dimensions of a parameter map by applying a median filter in each image in the z-axis.
+:   Reduce image dimensions of a parameter map by replacing (N x N) pixels by their median value for each image.
-    The background will not be considered for the median filter except when the magnitude of it is above the given threshold.
+    Image pixels with undefined values (background) will not be considered for computing the median, except when the fraction of background pixels lies above the defined threshold.

     Parameters
     ----------
-    image: 2D or 3D parameter map calculated with SLIX.toolbox.
+    image: 2D or 3D parameter map (single image or image stack) calculated with SLIX.toolbox.
-    sample_size: Down sampling parameter.
+    kernel_size: Downsampling parameter N (defines how many image pixels (N x N) are replaced by their median value).
-    background_value: Background value in this parameter map.
-This is generally -1 but can differ for unit vectors.
+    background_value: Background value of the parameter map.
+This is generally -1 but can differ for unit vector maps.
-    background_threshold: If magnitude of the background values exceeds this value, the downsampled image will have background_value as it's resulting pixel value.
+    background_threshold: Fraction of background pixels in the considered (N x N) area for which the image pixels are set to background_value.
+    If the fraction of background pixels lies below this defined threshold, background pixels will not be considered for computing the median.

     Returns
     -------
-    2D or 3D Numpy array with reduced image dimensions
+    2D or 3D NumPy array with reduced image dimensions.

 `unit_vectors(directions)`
-:   Calculates the unit vector from direction and inclination
+:   Calculate the unit vectors (UnitX, UnitY) from a given direction angle.

     Parameters
     ----------
-    directions : 3d-array
+    directions: 3D NumPy array
-        direction in radian
+        direction angles in degrees

     Returns
     -------
-    res : 3d-array, 3d-array
-        x- and y-vector component in arrays
+    UnitX, UnitY: 3D NumPy array, 3D NumPy array x- and y-vector component in arrays

 `visualize_parameter_map(parameter_map, fig=None, ax=None, alpha=1, cmap='viridis', vmin=0, vmax=None, colorbar=True)`
-:   This method will create a Matplotlib plot based on imshow to represent the given parameter map.
+:   This method will create a Matplotlib plot based on imshow to display the given parameter map in different colors.
-    Here, the parameter map be plotted to the current axis and figure.
-If none is applied, the method will create a new subfigure.
+    The parameter map is plotted to the current axis and figure.
+If neither is given, the method will create a new subfigure.
 To show the results, please use pyplot.show().

     Parameters
     ----------
     parameter_map: 2D parameter map calculated with SLIX.toolbox.
     fig: Matplotlib figure.
-If None a new subfigure will be created for fig and ax.
+If None, a new subfigure will be created for fig and ax.
     ax: Matplotlib axis.
-If None a new subfigure will be created for fig and ax.
+If None, a new subfigure will be created for fig and ax.
-    alpha: Apply alpha to Matplotlib plots to overlay them with some other plots like the original measurement.
+    alpha: Apply alpha to Matplotlib plots to overlay them with some other image like the averaged transmitted light intensity.
-    cmap: Matplotlib color map which is used for the shown image.
+    cmap: Matplotlib color map which is used for displaying the image.
     vmin: Minimum value in the resulting plot.
-If any value is below vmin it will be displayed in black.
+If any value is below vmin, it will be displayed in black.
     vmax: Maximum value in the resulting plot.
-If any value is above vmax it will be displayed in white.
+If any value is above vmax, it will be displayed in white.
     colorbar: Boolean value controlling if a color bar will be displayed in the current subplot.

     Returns